 How Do I Handle Pressure from Others?

 Q: Where should I start when I feel lost?
-A: Begin with self-discovery—list values, track activities that energize you, and ask trusted friends for feedback.
-Use a simple life audit to spot mismatches.
+A: Begin with self-discovery—list values, track energizing activities, and ask trusted friends for feedback.
+Do a life audit to spot mismatches.

 Discover Your Life Purpose Today!